-The unit has a staff of 35 and is comprised of five departments.
+The unit has a staff of 31 and is comprised of four departments.
 Spanish speaking staff is available in each of the departments.
 Interpreters for other languages, including American Sign Language, are also available.
 All services offered by the unit are free of charge.

 For the convenience of victims, the Witness Aid Services Unit provides services in the New York County District Attorney’s downtown and Northern Manhattan offices (Counseling and Social Services Departments only).
 The Witness Aid Services Unit can be reached at 212-335-9040.

 The departments of the Witness Aid Services Unit are:

 The Social Services Department conducts interviews with victims, witnesses, and their families to assess their social, emotional, and financial needs.
 Based on this assessment, the social services staff provides direct services as well as advocacy and referral information.

 The Social Services Department is located in both the District Attorney's downtown and Northern Manhattan Offices.
 To learn more about these and other services, call the Social Services Department at 212-335-9040 Monday through Friday, 9 a.m. to 6 p.m.

 The Victim Assistance Center is a secure, comfortable, supportive environment where victims, witnesses, and their families are introduced to the extensive services available to them through the District Attorney's Office.
 Victims also receive information about their rights in the criminal justice system and are afforded an opportunity to provide information important to the prosecution of the case.